This is one of the most important elements that I feel most aspiring traders and trading educators miss.

 If you aren't sure about what works best for you, do this…

 Open a demo account and take trades from all of the categories, at the same time.

-For example, if you don't know what chart type works best for you, then pick three different trading strategies.
-One breakout, one trending, one countertrend.
+For example, if you don't know what chart type works best for you, then pick two different trading strategies.
+One trending and one countertrend.

 It doesn't matter if the strategies are profitable or not.
 You are trading in a demo account, so you aren't risking real money anyway.

 The important thing is to understand what feels best to you.

 Do this for about a month.
 At the end of the month, note which one you like best or makes the most sense to you.